State Politics & Policy Quarterly (SPPQ) is the premier publication outlet for original research on state politics and policy.

 SPPQ publishes high quality academic studies that develop general hypotheses of political behavior and policymaking and test these hypotheses using the unique methodological advantages of the states.
 The editor seeks manuscripts examining any aspect of political behavior, practices, institutions, and policy in the states, as well as methodologies used to study these processes.
 SPPQ has no restriction on methodological or theoretical approach, but only those manuscripts that meet the most rigorous methodological and theoretical standards will be published in SPPQ.
 Studies that deal with other sub-national units of government in the U.S. and elsewhere will also be considered for publication.
 All manuscripts submitted for consideration will be double-blind reviewed.

-Submissions formatted in Word are preferred, but manuscripts prepared in LaTeX may be submitted as a PDF file.
+Submissions should be formatted in Word file or as Latex files along with the PDF version of the submission.
 SPPQ follows the APSA's Style Manual for Political Science.
 Authors should include their email addresses in a cover letter.
 SPPQ does not consider manuscripts under review elsewhere, or manuscripts of greater than 40 pages including tables, references and text.
 For works published in SPPQ, all authors must be prepared to provide, upon request, a replication data set for analyses reported therein.
 Please see SPPQ’s data replication policy here: http://spa.sagepub.com/site/includefiles/sppq_replication_policy.pdf.

 As part of the submission process you will be asked to provide the names of peers who could be called upon to review your manuscript.
 Recommended reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the below: